redimp/otterwiki-documentation/installation.md

 5. Customize the settings to your liking.
 6. It's highly recommended to use a webserver as reverse proxy to connect to  the docker process, see [Reverse Proxy](#reverse-proxy) below.

-Alternativly you can configure the application using environment variables, for example:
+Alternatively you can configure the application using environment variables, for example:

 ```yaml
 services: